Azure/avdaccelerator/workload/docs/getting-started-baseline.md

-# Getting Started - Baseline - deployment
+# Getting Started - Baseline Deployment Guide

+## Introduction

+Welcome to the Baseline Deployment Guide for Azure Virtual Desktop!
+This guide will help you deploy the Baseline solution by providing step-by-step instructions and prerequisites.

 ## Prerequisites

 Prior to deploying the Baseline solution, you need to ensure you have met the following prerequisites:

+### Azure Environment Setup

-- It is recommended to have already deployed an ALZ architecture (not mandatory) from a template reference implementation available.
-See [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment).
+- [ ]  Deploy an ALZ architecture (recommended but not mandatory) from a template reference implementation available at [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment).
-- Azure AD Connect is already configured and users are already synchronized from AD DS to Azure AD, unless session hosts are being join to Azure AD and FSLogix is not in use.
+- [ ]  Configure Azure AD Connect and ensure users are synchronized from AD DS to Azure AD, unless session hosts are joining Azure AD and FSLogix is not in use.

+### Account and Access requirements

-- The account used for the deployment and the Active Directory Domain Join account cannot have multi-factor authentication (MFA) enabled.
+- [ ]  The account used for the deployment and the Active Directory Domain Join account cannot have multi-factor authentication (MFA) enabled.
-- The Domain Controllers used for AD join purposes should be standard writable Domain Controllers, not Read Only Domain Controllers (when using AD DS or AAD DS).
+- [ ]  The Domain Controllers used for AD join purposes should be standard writable Domain Controllers, not Read Only Domain Controllers (when using AD DS or AAD DS).
-- You have the appropriate [licenses](https://docs.microsoft.com/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) for proper Azure Virtual Desktop entitlement.
+- [ ]  Ensure you have the appropriate [licenses](https://docs.microsoft.com/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) for proper Azure Virtual Desktop entitlement.

+### Networking requirements
-- If the new Azure Virtual Desktop workload will be connected (peered) with a Hub VNet, contributor permissions are required on the referenced Hub VNet.
+- [ ]  If the new Azure Virtual Desktop workload will be connected (peered) with a Hub VNet, contributor permissions are required on the referenced Hub VNet.
-- If using existing Virtual Networks, the deployment will fail if deny private endpoint network policies is enabled.
-See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy).
-- Private DNS zones for Azure files and keyvault private endpoints name resolution.
-The private DNS zones will need to be linked to the Azure Virtual Desktop subnet when not using custom DNS servers, or to the vNet where the custom DNS servers are connected where they are configured on the Azure Virtual Desktop vNet.
-  - Azure Commercial: privatelink.file.core.windows.net (Azure Files) and privatelink.vaultcore.azure.net (Key Vault).
-  - Azure Government: privatelink.file.core.usgovcloudapi.net (Azure Files) and privatelink.vaultcore.usgovcloudapi.net (Key Vault).
-- If implementing Zero Trust, ensure the prerequisites for encryption at host have been implemented: [Prerequisites](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell#prerequisites).
-- When enabling Start VM on Connect or Scaling Plans features, it is required to provide the ObjectID for the enterprise application Azure Virtual Desktop (Name can also be displayed as 'Windows Virtual Desktops').
-To get the ObjectID got to Azure AD > Enterprise applications, remove all filters and search for 'Virtual Desktops' and copy the OjectID that is paired with the Application ID: 9cdead84-a844-4324-93f2-b2e6bb768d07.
-- ObjectId of the **Windows Virtual Desktop** Enterprise Application (with Application Id **9cdead84-a844-4324-93f2-b2e6bb768d07**).
-This ObjectId is unique for each tenant and is used to give permissions for the [Start VM on Connect](https://docs.microsoft.com/azure/virtual-desktop/start-virtual-machine-connect) feature.
-- Account used for portal UI deployment, needs to be able to query Azure AD tenant and get the ObjectID of the Azure Virtual Desktop enterprise app, query will be executed by the automation using the user context.
-- Virtual network subnet used for Azure Virtual Desktop session host deployment, needs to access the following:
+- [ ]  Virtual network subnet used for Azure Virtual Desktop session host deployment, needs to access the following:
   - [list of URLs](https://learn.microsoft.com/azure/virtual-desktop/safe-url-list?tabs=azure#session-host-virtual-machines) session host VMs need to access for Azure Virtual Desktop (During and after deployment).
   - List of URLs required during deployment:
     - <https://raw.githubusercontent.com/Azure/avdaccelerator/main/workload/scripts/Set-FSLogixRegKeys.ps1>